astropy/reproject/docs/howto/multiple_images.rst

     >>> raw_image, header_in = fits.getdata('raw_image.fits', header=True)
     >>> bg_subtracted_image = fits.getdata('background_subtracted_image.fits')

-We then combine the two images into a single array, adding a leading
+We can combine the two images into a single array, adding a leading
 dimension:

 .. doctest-skip::